Skip to main content

 Teaching Rationale And Relationship

-The present-in-person and non-synchronous lecture materials work together to convey knowledge about designing, planning, and successfully undertaking a large-scale research project in music.
+The present-in-person and non-synchronous lecture materials work together to convey knowledge about designing, planning, and successfully undertaking a large-scale research and/or creative project in music.
 Non-synchronous materials will include learning materials relevant to different types of final project.
 (K1–4; S1–4)

-Present-in-person small-group teaching consolidates learning from the lectures and supports students to develop the broad research skills and issues introduced in the lectures in ways that are relevant to their chosen field of study or approach.
+Present-in-person small-group teaching consolidates learning from the lectures and supports students to develop the broad research and/or creative skills and issues introduced in the lectures in ways that are relevant to their chosen field of study or approach.
 (K1–4; S1–4)

 The drop-in sessions provide opportunities for students to seek individual guidance from the module leader as they progress through the module.
 (S1-4)